Satellites capture dozens of explosive eruptions from La Soufrière volcano on St. Vincent island

 “It’s destroying everything in its path,” Erouscilla Joseph, director of the University of the West Indies’s Seismic Research Center, told the Associated Press.

-The sputtering volcano has spewed thousands of tons of ash and soot miles into the atmosphere, captured by the GOES East weather satellite, which peers down from 22,236 miles above the Earth’s surface.
+The sputtering volcano has spewed thousands of tons of ash and soot miles into the atmosphere, captured by the GOES east weather satellite, which peers down from 22,236 miles above the Earth’s surface.

 The satellite captured the first eruption at 8:41 a.m.
 Friday, the 8:50 a.m. scan revealing a vertically extensive plume of brown volcanic particulates injected high into the atmosphere.
 The plume cast a lengthy shadow across the northwest stretch of the island, extending into the adjacent Atlantic Ocean.